-Tapas have gained popularity all over the world.
-In Spain, they are simply a part of life.
-Tapas, Spain's appetizers are eaten any time - day or night.
+In Spain, tapas are simply a part of life, and they have gained popularity around the world.
+Tapas are Spain's appetizers and are eaten any time—day or night.
 Put a few of these little dishes together and they can make a meal on their own.
-Going out to eat tapas is such a big part of the culture that there is even a verb "tapear" which means "to eat tapas."
+Going out to eat tapas is such a big part of the culture that there is even a verb tapear which means "to eat tapas."
 Here are 10 favorite tapas recipes you can make at home.Continue to 2 of 11 below.

 02 of 11

 Spanish Patatas Bravas